Body mass index

 Body mass index (BMI) is a value derived from the mass (weight) and height of a person.
-The BMI is defined as the body mass divided by the square of the body height, and is expressed in units of kg/m^{2}, resulting from mass in kilograms (kg) and height in metres (m).
+BMI is calculated as the body mass, in kilograms (kg), divided by the square of the body height, in square metres (m^{2}).
+Although this quotient has units of kilograms per square metre, BMI is frequently reported with these units omitted (despite not being a dimensionless quantity).